redhat-developer/intellij-tekton/README.md

 ### Tekton Triggers support

-This plugin now supports the Tekton Triggers resources:
+This plugin now supports the Tekton Triggers resources (if Tekton Triggers runtime is installed on the cluster):

 * TriggerTemplates
 * TriggerBindings